 November 8, 2022, is the date all registered voters from around the United States will decide which candidates will be elected to public office at the congressional, state, and local levels during the 2022 midterm elections.
 There is a possibility for numerous amendments to be up for vote on individual state ballots, including multiple gambling ballot measures.
 Early voting will be well underway both at physical locations and by mail across the US.

-Democrats captured control of the House in 2020 and will look to solidify that majority in the 2022 midterms.
-Republicans will seek to retake the US Senate in 2022 as their election odds for the House of Representatives are very poor at the moment.
+Democrats captured control of the House in 2020, but their majority status is in jeopardy based on the 2022 midterm futures.
+Republicans will seek to retake both Congressional bodies in 2022 as their election odds for the House of Representatives and the US Senate are favorable.

 If there was anything to learn from 2020, it was to expect the unexpected, which may explain the surge of interest in political wagering.
 Sportsbooks were offering odds on a whopping 40+ betting lines for that year’s general election, covering everything from majority outcomes in the U.S. House of Representatives and U.S. Senate along with individual races in both chambers as well as many key races for Governor in several states.
 Expect more of the same in the 2022 midterms.